-Money Crush Score: Good (but we can do better)
+Money Crush Score: Good (but we could have done better).

 Our Money Crush score does not factor in how much we liked the city, it’s focused on whether we made good financial choices and stuck to our budget.
 Our average daily spending goal for 2019 is $115 per day.
 That’s total dollars spent for the two of us.
 Our actual daily spending in KL averaged out to $88 for the two of us, which is 77% of our average daily budget.
 That is a good score, but it’s pretty high considering the cost of living in KL.
 It’s pretty clear that we didn’t do a great job of taking advantage of lower cost options during this stay.
 Since this is a super low cost of living area, we should have a better Money Crush score for KL.
 If we had been in an Airbnb we would have shopped and cooked at home, and if we had been in a different area we would have had more street food, we would have done a lot better.
 Also, the hotel cost was too high for this region.